 What if your safari is only part of your holiday or vacation?

-Many people want to have a safari in South Africa but they also want to see Cape Town, tour some of our beautiful country, perhaps enjoy one of our glorious beaches.
+Many people want to have a safari in South Africa.
+But they also want to see Cape Town, tour some of our beautiful country and perhaps park out at one of our glorious beaches.
 Given the Mediterranean climate in the Cape (cool winters with possibility of rain), you may not want to come in July or August.

 What to do?